Supreme Court decision could mean near total abortion ban in Missouri

 Missouri Republicans praise possible overturning of Roe v.
 Wade decision while Democrats vow to continue fighting for abortion rights.

 At issue is a case out of Mississippi that the Supreme Court heard last December.
-Politico reported Monday on a draft opinion, which has the support of the majority of judges, that would overturn Roe v.
+Politico reported Monday on a draft opinion, which said it has the support of the majority of justices, that would overturn Roe v.
 Wade and Planned Parenthood v.
 Casey.
 In effect, it would leave the legality of abortion up to individual states.

 Legislation that Missouri lawmakers passed and Gov. Mike Parson signed in 2019 would ban abortions in the state with the exception of medical emergencies if Roe and Casey are overturned.
 There would be no exceptions for rape or incest.
 The law in question is currently ensnared in federal litigation.

-“If this draft is accurate, Missouri will be an abortion free state!” tweeted former Missouri House Speaker Elijah Haahr, who championed the legislation that ended up going to Parson’s desk on the last day of the 2019 session.
+“If this draft is accurate, Missouri will be an abortion free state!” tweeted former Missouri House Speaker Elijah Haahr, who championed the legislation that went to Parson’s desk on the last day of the 2019 session.

-In a statement released late Monday evening, Yamelsie Rodríguez, president and CEO, Planned Parenthood of the St. Louis Region and Southwest Missouri said while the leaked opinion is "just a draft, it previews what we’ve long been preparing for — the day Roe v.
+In a statement released late Monday evening, Yamelsie Rodríguez, president and CEO of Planned Parenthood of the St. Louis Region and Southwest Missouri, said while the leaked opinion is "just a draft, it previews what we’ve long been preparing for — the day Roe v.
 Wade is overturned and the legal right to abortion comes to an end in this country."

 "We knew this opinion was coming and while it’s not official, it brings us one step closer to an impending public health crisis," Rodríguez said.
 "For now, patients seeking abortion care in Missouri and Illinois, can and should continue to show up for your appointments — abortion remains legal today.
 No matter what, with our partners, we will fight for what little is left of abortion access in Missouri and push forward to expand in Illinois where abortion access is protected beyond Roe.”

-While suggesting that the leak of the draft, which Politico noted wasn’t necessarily the final decision, was a way to intimidate judges, U.S. Sen. Josh Hawley, R-Missouri, tweeted that Supreme Court Judge Samuel Alito’s work was “heck of an opinion.”
+U.S. Sen. Josh Hawley, R-Missouri, suggested that the leaking of the draft, which Politico noted wasn’t necessarily the final decision, was a way to intimidate justices.
+In another tweet, he called the draft by Justice Samuel Alito “a heck of an opinion.
+Voluminously researched, tightly argued, and morally powerful.”

 St. Louis Mayor Tishaura Jones, a Democrat, said in a statement that the potential decision means that “first they come for our bodies — then they come for voting rights, civil rights, LGBTQ rights.”

 “If there was ever a time to hit the alarm and break the glass, this is it.
-Congress must take action to protect abortion rights and keep these bans off of our bodies,” said Jones.
+Congress must take action to protect abortion rights and keep these bans off of our bodies,” Jones said.

 Impact on U.S. Senate contest